OUJI-CR 11-3

 10. Work.

-5. "Person requiring treatment" means either:
+5. "A person requiring treatment" means either:

 (1) A person who represents a risk of harm to self or others because of mental illness; or